On this page I have collated all of the best travel resources, products and websites that I personally use during my travels.

 Here’s a few of my fave travel photos from my trip to Lagos, Portugal.

 - All of these photos in Lagos were taken on either the Canon EOS Rebel SL2 or on my trusty iPhone XS.

 - If you’re super into photography or want to grow a travel Instagram page, I’d recommend getting a camera such as Canon EOS Rebel SL2 or the newer version of this camera which is the Canon EOS Rebel SL3.

 - If you’re not into photography then the best option is to just use your phone. iPhones in particular have amazing cameras, especially the iPhone 11 Pro.

-- I personally use the iPhone XS (I’ve had this for about a year & a half at the time of writing and I’ve never had any issues with it!).
+- I personally use the iPhone XS (I’ve had this for a few years now and I’ve never had any issues with it!).

 - Make sure you take a spare SD card for your camera so you don’t run out of storage as that’s the worst.